Precise Measurement of the Cosmic Ray Helium Spectrum above 0.1 PeV: Helium energy spectrum

 \subsection{Helium energy spectrum}

-The first three points in the helium spectrum exhibit substantial systematic errors; therefore, they were excluded from the spectral fit.
-While these data show preliminary indications of non-negligible deviations from a simple power law in this energy range, a definitive conclusion on this issue will require further investigation in future work.
+The helium spectra, obtained using the EPOS-LHC, QGSJET-II-04, and SIBYLL 2.3d hadronic interaction models, are presented in Fig.~\ref{fig:He_fit}.
+The helium flux $\Phi_{\rm He}(E)$ and associated errors are tabulated in Table~\ref{tab:helium}.
 In Fig.~\ref{fig:He_fit}, a fit of LHAASO data with a `` double broken power law'' (DBPL) is shown in the energy range from 0.30~PeV to 13~PeV:

 where $\Phi_{0}$ is the flux normalization, $E_{h}$ and $E_{k}$ are the energy positions where the spectral index changes, $\gamma_{1}$, $\gamma_{2}$ and $\gamma_{3}$ are the energy spectral indices, and $w_{1}$ and $w_{2}$ are the parameters describing the smoothness of the break.